janetjotw/code-cool/content/# how-to-create-a-project.md

 ## Install Hugo

-*Note*: This guide provides instructions that support a Macos.
+**Note**: This guide provides instructions that support a macOS.

 Run the below commands:

-1. Use brew command to install hugo `janetjose@Janets-MBP-2 ~ % brew install hugo`
+1. Use the brew command to install Hugo `janetjose@Janets-MBP-2 ~ % brew install hugo`

 2. Check the version